 In 2019-20, Milwaukee Bucks superstar Giannis Antetokounmpo took home his second consecutive MVP award, handily defeating LeBron James and James Harden.
 Yet, when the 2020-21 campaign began, Giannis was actually second in the opening 2021 NBA MVP odds.

 Antetokounmpo and James were the only two players to receive first place votes, and the Greek Freak won by over 200 points.

-Despite that, rising Dallas Mavericks wunderkind Luka Doncic led the pack as the 2021 favorite to begin the season, standing at +325 to take the title of NBA MVP.
+Before the season started, rising Dallas Mavericks wunderkind Luka Doncic led the pack, standing at +325 to take the title of NBA MVP.